Eb0nY-April14/test-your-english-quiz/README.md

  &nbsp;

-    The entire user interface is divided into three parts namely:
+    The entire user interface is divided into two parts namely:

       i.
 Home Page